Malaga, Spain, is well known for its endless sunshine, historical museums, and stunning beaches. Where is Malaga – and is it worth visiting?

 Is Malaga Spain safe for tourists?

 Despite it being one of the largest cities in Spain, Malaga is safe for tourists in general.
-Of course, do ample research before your trip and keep out of places within the city that are deemed unsafe by residents and authorities themselves.
+Of course, do ample research before your trip and keep out of places within the city deemed unsafe by residents and authorities themselves.

 How many days do you need in Malaga?